lyz-code/blue-book/docs/architecture/repository_pattern.md

         assert rows == [("First task", 3)]
     ```

-The simplest repository has just two methods: `add()` to put a new item in the
+The most basic repository has just two methods: `add()` to put a new item in the
 repository, and `get()` to return a previously added item.
 We stick to using
 these methods for data access in our domain and our service layers.